wl4g/dopaas/super-devops-shell/super-devops-shell-cli/README_EN.md

 Specify the port of the service, and then run directly as a client:

 ```
-java -Dservport=10.0.0.160:60120 -jar shell-cli-master-executable.jar
+java -Dservpoint=10.0.0.160:60120 -jar shell-cli-master-executable.jar
 ```

-In the above command - Dservpoint = 10.0.0.160:60120 indicates the Spring Cloud service listening address and port to connect to.
+In the above command -Dservpoint=10.0.0.160:60120 indicates the Spring Cloud service listening address and port to connect to.

 ### Way2:(For local mode, usually used as a built-in console for application services)